eduardocasino/TI-Bipolar-PROM-programmer-shield/software/README.md

 Success.
 ```

-Command `-s` works exactly the same as `-w`, but without programming to the chip.
+Command `-s` works exactly the same as `-w`, but without burning the chip.
 It is strongly suggested to execute first a simulation as it helps to catch errors beforehand:

 ```bash
 $ ./prom /dev/ttyUSB0 -s -f bin -i test2.bin